-In or around November 2017, Mr A and Mr R were contacted by a representative of a company I'll call "P" to talk about purchasing a solar panel system ("the system") to be installed at his home.
-After being visited by a representative of P, Mr A and Mr R decided to purchase the system and finance it through a 15 year fixed sum loan agreement with Shawbrook.
+In or around August 2015, Mr A and Mrs S were contacted by a representative of a company I'll call "P" to talk about purchasing a solar panel system ("the system") to be installed at their home.
+After being visited by a representative of P, Mr A and Mrs S decided to purchase the system and finance it through a 15 year fixed sum loan agreement with Shawbrook.
 The system was subsequently installed.

-In November 2019 the CMC made a claim to Shawbrook on Mr A and Mr R's behalf under section 75 of the Act.
-The CMC said that, following a cold call, P had made a number of representations about the system that had turned out not to be true, and it was these misrepresentations that had induced Mr A and Mr R to enter into the contract with P. The CMC said the following misrepresentations had been made:
+In March 2021 the CMC made a claim to Shawbrook on Mr A and Mrs S's behalf under section 75 of the Act.
+The CMC said that, following a cold call, P had made a number of representations about the system that had turned out not to be true, and it was these misrepresentations that had induced Mr A and Mrs S to enter into the contract with P. The CMC said the following misrepresentations had been made:

-- the system would generate free electricity which he could sell to the national grid; - the system would be self-funding after eight years; - the feed in tariff (FIT) and savings on his electricity bills would provide enough income to cover the monthly loan payments; and - the system would not require maintenance (but in fact the inverter would have to be replaced during the system's 25-year lifespan, at a cost of £1,000).
+- the system would generate free electricity which he could sell to the national grid; - the system would be self-funding; and - the feed in tariff (FIT) and savings on his electricity bills would provide enough income to cover the monthly loan payments.

-Mr A and Mr R also complained about the system's performance, as they say it has been generating less energy than the installer told them it would at the point of sale.
-And they complained that the roof had been damaged during installation, resulting in damp.
+Mr A and Mrs S also complains about the system's performance, as they say it has been generating less energy than the installer said it would at the point of sale.

-Shawbrook issued a final response and explained that it didn't agree the system had been misrepresented to Mr A and Mr R or that there were any other reasons for the claim to be upheld.
+Shawbrook issued a final response and explained that it didn't agree the system had been misrepresented to Mr A and Mrs S or that there were any other reasons for the claim to be upheld.
+However it offered £200 compensation for its delay in responding to the complaint.

 One of our adjudicators looked into what had happened.
-Having considered all the information and evidence provided, our adjudicator didn't think that P had misrepresented the system to Mr A and Mr R. But he did think that the system was not performing as it should, and so on that basis he upheld this complaint.
+Having considered all the information and evidence provided, our adjudicator didn't think that P had misrepresented the system to Mr A and Mrs S. But he did think that the system was not performing as it should, and so on that basis he upheld this complaint.